elastisys/scale.cloudpool/azure/README.md

 	    - `networkSecurityGroups` (*optional*): A set of existing network security groups to associate with created VMs.
 May be {@code null}, which means that no security groups get associated with the primary network interface of created VMs.
 The default behavior is to allow all inbound traffic from inside the VM's virtual network and to allow all outbound traffic from a VM.
 	  - `tags` (*optional*): Tags to associate with created VMs. *Note: a `elastisys-CloudPool` tag will automatically be set on each pool VM and should not be overridden*.

-  - `scaleInConfig`: Describes how to decommission servers (on scale-down).
-    - `victimSelectionPolicy`: Policy for selecting which server to terminate.
-Allowed values: `NEWEST_INSTANCE`, `OLDEST_INSTANCE`, `CLOSEST_TO_INSTANCE_HOUR`.
-    - `instanceHourMargin`: How many seconds prior to the next instance hour an acquired machine instance should be scheduled for termination.
-Since Azure uses per-minute VM billing, this can safely be set to `0`.
-  - `alerts`: Configuration that describes how to send alerts via email or HTTP(S) webhooks.
-    - `duplicateSuppression` (optional): Duration of time to suppress duplicate alerts from being re-sent.
-Two alerts are considered equal if they share topic, message and metadata tags.
-    - `smtp`: a list of email alert senders
-      - `subject`: The subject line to use in sent mails (Subject).
-      - `recipients`: The receiver list (a list of recipient email addresses).
-      - `sender`: The sender email address to use in sent mails (From).
-      - `severityFilter`: A regular expression used to filter alerts.
-Alerts with a severity (one of `DEBUG`, `INFO`, `NOTICE`, `WARN`, `ERROR`, `FATAL`) that doesn't match the filter expression are suppressed and not sent.
-Default: `.*`.
-        - `smtpClientConfig`: Connection settings for the SMTP client.
-          - `smtpHost`: SMTP server host name/IP address.
-          - `smtpPort`: SMTP server port.
-Default is 25.
-          - `authentication`: Optional username/password to authenticate with SMTP server.
-If left out, authentication is disabled.
-          - `useSsl`: Enables/disables the use of SSL for SMTP connections.
-Default is false (disabled).
-    - `http`: a list of HTTP(S) webhook alert senders, which will `POST` alerts to the specified endpoint using the (optional) configured authentication credentials.
-      - `destinationUrls`: The list of destination endpoint URLs.
-      - `severityFilter`: A regular expression used to filter alerts.
-Alerts with a severity (one of `DEBUG`, `INFO`, `NOTICE`, `WARN`, `ERROR`, `FATAL`) that doesn't match the filter expression are suppressed and not sent.
-Default: `.*`.
-      - `auth`: Authentication credentials.
-Can specify either `basicCredentials` or `certificateCredentials` or both.
-        - `basicCredentials`: `username` and `password` to use for BASIC-style authentication.
-        - `certificateCredentials`: `keystorePath` and `keystorePassword` for client certificate-based authentication.
-  - `poolFetch` (optional): Controls how often to refresh the cloud pool member list and for how long to mask cloud API errors.
-    Default: `retries`: 3 retries with 3 second initial exponential back-off delay, `refreshInterval`: 30 seconds, `reachabilityTimeout`: 5 minutes.
-    - `retries`: Retry handling when fetching pool members from the cloud API fails.
-      - `maxRetries`: Maximum number of retries to make on each attempt to fetch pool members.
-      - `initialBackoffDelay`: Initial delay to use in exponential back-off on retries.
-        May be zero, which results in no delay between retries.
-    - `refreshInterval`: How often to refresh the cloud pool's view of the machine pool members.
-    - `reachabilityTimeout`: How long to respond with cached machine pool observations before responding with a cloud reachability error.
-In other words, for how long should failures to fetch the machine pool be masked.
-  - `poolUpdate` (optional): Controls the behavior with respect to how often to attempt to update the size of the machine pool to match the desired size.
-    - `updateInterval`: The time interval between  periodical pool size updates.
-      Default: 60 seconds.